w3c/wai-tutorials/source/images/functional.html.erb.md

 ## Logo image within link text
 {:.ex}

 In this example the W3C logo is used to supplement text within a link that leads to the W3C home page.
-The image does not represent different functionality or convey other information than that already provided by in the link text, so a null (empty) value is applied, (`alt=""`), to avoid redundancy and repetition.
+The image does not represent different functionality or convey other information than that already provided in the link text, so a null (empty) value is applied, (`alt=""`), to avoid redundancy and repetition.
 In effect the image is a decorative adjunct or visual cue to the link text:

 {::nomarkdown}
 <%= sample_start %>